pnkskff/Headtop/README.md

   https://nodejs.org/en/

-   a.
-In the future, may transition to Bun JS:
+  2. In the future, may transition to Bun JS:

   https://bun.sh/

-  2. M.V.C. architecture is not used for this App yet.
+  3. M.V.C. architecture is not used for this App yet.

      - For more info: https://docs.google.com/spreadsheets/d/1zXoYlAUurkx-cZh5hKhAX16l0ibWXopTF6MKmXKOWKI/edit?usp=sharing